azaffaza/vial-qmk/keyboards/azafactory/wpm_3000/readme.md

 ![wpm-3000](imgur.com image replace me!)

-A standard steno keyboard.
-Be careful that there are two versions with STM32 embedded or Pro Micro as its MCU, please use the appropriate firmware.
+A basic steno keyboard.
+Do note that there are two versions available, one with Pro Micro and the other uses STM32 embedded MCU.
+Please use the appropriate firmware.

 * Keyboard Maintainer: [Abizar Faza](https://github.com/azaffaza)
 * Hardware Supported: Open-source WPM-3000 PCB at [azafactory](https://github.com/azaffaza/azafactory).